jeremiahmaxwellang/ITDBADM-Bahay-Ni-Kuya/README.md

 3. Open XAMPP Control panel, then [Start] the MySQL and Apache service
 4. Once the service started, press the [Admin] button beside MySQL
 5. After you're redirected to the admin page on your browser, click [SQL] on the top of the screen

 6. Paste the sql file contents in the text box, then press [Go] on the bottom right
+7. If the script refuses to run, UNCHECK the [Enable Foreign Key Checks] checkbox.
-7. Refresh the page and the [bahaynikuya_db] schema should be visible on the left side.
+8. Refresh the page and the [bahaynikuya_db] schema should be visible on the left side.

 ### Populating the DATABASE
 1. PREREQUISITE: Ensure the [bahaynikuya_db] schema exists in your phpadmin databases